BOM is the abbreviation for Bill of Materials.

 - The sales Bill of Materials (SBOM) is where the sales stage takes place.
 Here the finished product assembly process is defined through the sales lens and managed as a sales item instead of an inventory item.
 The SBOM is structuring the sales stage by listing products by their market order document.

 It is important to understand that each different bill of materials contains different levels of detail called structure.

 For instance, an EBOM lists parts for the assembly of a Rigid circuit board related to a specific end design.

 This way, engineers will be able to use the BOM as a guide to manufacturing it without any misconceptions.
 For instance, a PCB assembly BOM can be generated with specific software instead of editing by hand, which is complicated.

 BOM in PCB Assembly

-Bill of Material is not simple management or technical document.
+A Bill of Material is not a simple management or technical document.

 It is the main communication between the departments regarding the links between the different components in the structure.

-In the PCB board assembly, the BOM is an essential list of key parts that are involving different functional modules related to the final PCB design, along with debugging solutions and board wielding instructions.
+In the PCB board assembly, the BOM is an essential list of key parts that involve different functional modules related to the final PCB design, along with debugging solutions and board-wielding instructions.